leslieclif/notebook/docs/learning/docker/docker-notes.md

 - Using Env variables in [Dockerfile](https://github.com/BretFisher/php-docker-good-defaults/blob/master/Dockerfile)
 - Override Env variables in [Docker Compose file](https://github.com/BretFisher/php-docker-good-defaults/blob/master/docker-compose.yml) say for Dev testing
 - Using Env variables in [Docker Entrypoint](https://github.com/BretFisher/php-docker-good-defaults/blob/master/docker-php-entrypoint) to write into Application config files during start up.
 - Secrets and Application specific config goes into specific ENV var blocks.
-Tis can be changed.
+This can be changed.
 Defaults or data specific to SERVER or LANGUAGE goes to another ENV block and can be kept static.
 This avoids them being set for each ENV.
 - Encrypting traffic for local development use [Lets Encrypt](https://letsencrypt.org/docs/certificates-for-localhost/) ad store them in .cert folder in Home Directory.
 - Encrypting traffic for production use Lets Encrypt and maybe [Traefik](https://traefik.io/) as Front proxy.
 See [example](https://github.com/BretFisher/dogvscat) using Swarm
 - COPY vs ADD.
 Use COPY to copy artefacts in the same repo to the image.
 Use ADD when you want to download something from the Internet or to untar or unzip.
 You can also replace using wget statements with ADD.